PatchouliPatch/llama-3-datagen/README.md

-# llama-3-quickstart
+# llama-3 datagen

-Examples to jumpstart your Llama 3 adventures with Huggingface
+Personal library to help me generate data sets using Llama 3 and other Large Language Models